Simultaneous Speech-to-Speech Translation Without Aligned Data: Method

 \subsubsection{Translation as multistream modeling}

 Using the RQ-Transformer given by Eq.~\eqref{eq:temp_transformer} and \eqref{eq:dep_transformer} to jointly model multiple discrete streams of tokens, we can perform the task of joint simultaneous S2TT and S2ST as illustrated in Figure~\ref{fig:joint-modeling}.
-Following~\cite{moshi}, we use an \textit{Inner Monologue} by introducing a stream of padded text tokens $(W_t) \in \{1, \ldots, N_W\}^{f_r \cdot d}$ whose content is the aligned text transcription of the audio modeled in $A^Y$.
-This text stream is concatenated with the audio tokens $A^Y$ from the source interpretation along the $q$-axis such that it comes before the semantic level.
-Then, we concatenate the target tokens $A^Y$ and source tokens $A^X$ along the $q$-axis.
-At inference time, predictions of tokens $A^X$ are skipped and actual tokens of the input audio are used instead.
+Following~\cite{moshi}, we use an \textit{Inner Monologue} to improve stability of the generated audio content.
+We introduce a stream of padded text tokens $(W_t) \in \{1, \ldots, N_W\}^{f_r \cdot d}$ whose content is the word-level aligned text transcription of the audio modeled in $A^Y$.
+This text stream is concatenated with the audio tokens $A^Y$ along the $q$-axis such that it comes before the semantic level.
+The resulting multistream of target tokens are themselves concatenated with the source tokens $A^X$ along the $q$-axis.
+At inference time, predictions of tokens $A^X$ are skipped and actual tokens of the input audio are forced instead.